QuTech-Delft/netqasm/docs/quickstart/file_structure.rst

 A ``<role>_instr.yaml`` contains a list of all NetQASM instructions that were executed by ``<role>``, in chronological order.

+Each log statement includes the instruction type, and the time at which it was executed.
+It also includes the states of the qubits in the network (across all nodes) and which of these are entangled or not.
+Entangled qubits appear in the same `qubit group`.

+This information is about the states directly `after` the instruction is executed.

-See :class:`netqasm.runtime.interface.logging.InstrLogEntry` for the format of each log entry.
+See the :class:`~.logging.InstrLogEntry` dataclass for the format of each log entry.

 +++++++++++